navyaacharya05/BootCamp/README.md

 # Corporate Directory

-# Technologies used:
+# Technologies used

 # Frontend:React Js

 React js  is a open source JavaScript library used for building user interfaces speciacally for single page applications.

-# Backend:Springboot with Java
+# Backend:Springboot

 Spring boot is an opensource Java-based framework used to create a micro Service.Helps to create applications that just run.